South Asian Canadians: Mid-20th century

 While by the 1950s, South Asian Canadians had gained respect in business in British Columbia primarily for their work in owning sawmills and aiding the development of the provincial forestry industry, racism still existed especially in the upper echelons of society.
 As such, during the campaign period and in the aftermath of running for MLA in 1956, Grewall received personal threats, while the six mills he owned along with his house were all set ablaze by arsonists.
-One year later, on July 17, 1957 while on a business trip, he was suspiciously found dead in a Seattle motel, having been shot in the head.
+One year later, on July 17, 1957, while on a business trip, he was suspiciously found dead in a Seattle motel, having been shot in the head.
 Grewall Street in Mission was named in his honour.

 Beginning in the 1960s racial and national restrictions were removed from Canada's immigration policies resulting in the explosive growth of South Asian community.
 The South Asian Canadian community grew from just 6,774 in 1961 to 67,925 just ten years later in 1971.

 Many of the South Asians arriving during the 1970s were not directly from South Asia but instead from Southeast Africa.
 Discrimination in many African Great Lakes nations like Kenya, Uganda and Tanzania against Indians was growing as a result of their status as a market-dominant minority.
 This is when a minority group controls a disproportionately large segment of the economy due to their over representation in business and above average education.
 One notable incident of this was Ugandan dictator Idi Amin's expulsion of 80,000 Ugandan Indians as part of his economic war to allow indigenous Ugandans to regain control of the countries economy.
 As a result, nearly 20,000 Indians fled to Canada, some directly others after temperately settling in other nations in Africa.
 They eventually grew to be the first sizable non-Sikh South Asian community in Canada.
 Shenaaz Nanji's Governor General's Award-nominated novel Child of Dandelions deals with the expulsion of Indians from Uganda and their immigration to Canada.

-Around this time the Caribbean, mainly from Guyana and Trinidad and Tobago, and Indo-Fijians began immigrating to Canada as well, settling mainly in Toronto, Ontario.
+Around this time the Indo-Caribbeans (mainly from Guyana and Trinidad and Tobago, as well as some from Suriname, Jamaica, and other Caribbean nations) Indo-Fijians, Indo-South Africans, and Indo-Mauritians began immigrating to Canada as well, settling mainly in Toronto, Ontario.
 Many of these South Asians were the descendants of indentured laborers were brought by the colonial British government to replace the slaves on plantations.
 After completing their work terms the majority remained in these countries.
-Many of the immigrants who arrived from the Caribbean, the African Great Lakes and Fiji were educated professionals who upon arriving in Canada worked in the service sector or began their own businesses.
+Many of the immigrants who arrived from the Caribbean, the African Great Lakes, Mauritius, South Africa, and Fiji were educated professionals who upon arriving in Canada worked in the service sector or began their own businesses.
 As opposed to the industrial sector which mainly early Sikhs worked in.